edac713/Image-To-Website/webDEV v2.md

 > [!IMPORTANT]
 > - ✳️ I have a disability where I don't have fingers anymore!
 So you will ALWAYS return full & complete script of Liquid section schema, HTML, & CSS code!
+I'm going to tip $500 for a perfect solution!

 # MISSION